Acupuncture +

 Acupuncture

-The body has an inherent capacity for self-regulation.
-In East Asian medicine we aim to enhance the free and uninhibited flow of Qi, the body’s vital life-force energy.
-The aim of treatment is to help facilitate the inherent self-regulating capacities of the body in order to help correct disharmonies and support optimal health.
-Through the use of sterile, single-use needles the width of a human hair, we start to have a conversation with the body in order to facilitate natural healing and improved bodily functioning.
+Acupuncture, a cornerstone of East Asian medicine, is based on the principle that the body has an innate capacity for self-regulation.
+This practice aims to enhance the uninhibited flow of Qi, the vital life-force energy, to correct disharmonies and support optimal health.
+Practitioners use ultra-thin, sterile, single-use needles—about the width of a human hair—to initiate a ‘conversation’ with the body, facilitating natural healing and improved functioning.

-- balances physiological processes that can be inhibited by stress, such as lactation, labor, sleep, and immunity, amongst others
+3. Balancing of physiological processes often inhibited by stress, including lactation, labor, sleep, and immune function

 Non-insertive acupuncture/Japanese style acupuncture